adamfowleruk/mljs/planning.md

 Targets for 1.2 (Dec 2013)
+ - Widgets: Navigable charts / co-occurence - clicking sets facet value
- - Widgets: Workplace
+ - IN PROGRESS Widgets: Workplace - Removes any code anyone needs to write to use MLJS widgets
   - Each username has a workplace in the content store saved as a JSON config file
-  - Defines what pages are available, the layout of those pages, and what is shown on each
+  - IN PROGRESS Defines what pages are available, the layout of those pages, and what is shown on each
-  - Removes any code anyone needs to write to use MLJS widgets
   - Alter mljsme.sh to copy in a Roxy controller and view using default configured layout - equiv of ml create mljs/main html followed by copying scripts over
+  - Load application wide Workplace configuration settings (Not just content DB wide - use domain name somehow)
-  - If no Workplace detected, create a generic search page with a Workplace edit button
+  - If no Workplace detected, create a generic search page with a Workplace edit button (depending on app wide settings)
   - IN PROGRESS Widget initialisation for each page done dynamically
    - NA (For first version require all to be on import path) Requires dynamic loading of scripts, or importing of all scripts (do latter for now)
   - Ability to link widgets together.
 E.g. dropping a searchbar creates a searchcontext - list which have endpoints to link to which contexts' functions - like Yahoo Pipes
    - By default, every page has a searchcontext and a semanticcontext, and all widgets by default linked to both, where applicable
   - DONE How to manage this linking dynamically in code?
    - DONE List contexts and map them to widgets
+  - IN PROGRESS Handle widget configuration, and actions
+   - TEST Instance widget configuration settings (Easier than using 'call javascript' action)
+   - IN PROGRESS On page load actions (execute search - context methods)
   - Workplace configuration widgets required
    - Separate panel for linking
-   - Edit mode shows this panel
+   - Edit mode shows this panel (powered by widget configuration object)
    - Show chosen layout with which widgets assigned to which place
    - Show widget palette and support drag and drop on to layout zones (in main page?)
    - Save configuration after every edit
-   - Reset to factory defaults option
+   - Reset to defaults option
    - Copy existing Workplace Page
    - Allow users to switch their Workplace on the fly
+    - Widget: Workplace selection widget (drawn manually at top of each page, or as an option in Workplace widget)
    - Support Duplicating existing Workplace
   - OOTB Workplace examples
-   - IN PROGRESS MLDBWebTest Workplace
+   - IN PROGRESS MLDBWebTest Animal Watch Workplace
    - Semantic Workplace
  - Beyond App Builder
   - Action bar to do things with search results